Pre-Reservation Questions

 The selection process

 We retain full control over how pups are placed, but we carefully match them to their families.
-If you insist on selecting your puppy yourself, you are welcome to discuss that with us after you have filled out an application.
+If you insist on selecting your puppy yourself, you are welcome to discuss how that might be possible with us after you have filled out an application.

 We do not typically send home a blanket with mom/sibling’s scent on it